Job smarts help you succeed at work. They help make your work more satisfying and make your employer realize you’re valuable.

 - Look and act confident.
 Speak clearly and loudly enough to be heard.
 Look at people when you speak to them or they speak to you.

 - Be productive.
-Keep your work area neat and clean and do what you say you’ll do.
+Keep your work area neat and clean, even if you work from home.
+Do what you say you’ll do.
 Plan to do the most important tasks first.
 When you’ve finished one task, move to the next without waiting to be told.
 Finish crucial tasks even if you have to skip a break or stay past quitting time.
 Check the quality of your work and do your best.

 - Take responsibility.
 Be accountable for any mistakes you make.